 After accounting for friendly clients, ask yourself the following about the others -- where your answers are true, you might be seeing a coordinated attack.

-- Do the requests in a given detection rule pattern originate from a wide variety of geographic locations, but a comparatively small number of ISPs?
+- Do the requests in a given detection rule pattern originate from a wide variety of geographic locations, but a comparatively small number of autonomous system organizations?

 - Are there a large number of requests coming from a small number of user agents?